Vicarious Liability

 What does ‘in the course of employment’ mean?

 ‘In the course of employment’ relates to acts committed whilst under contractual employment.
-While negligence usually refers to an employee’s actions during the work day, it can also apply to actions off the clock, for example at a work-related event.
+Whilst negligence usually refers to an employee’s actions during the work day, it can also apply to actions off the clock, for example at a work-related event.

 To establish vicarious liability, you must understand what actions are 'off the clock':